 Ms. Tabor graduated, with high honors, from the University of Texas School of Law in 2003, where she was a member of the Texas Law Review and the Order of the Coif.
 She earned her B.A. from Brown University, magna cum laude, in 1995 and received a Mellon Fellowship in the Humanities to study history at the University of California at Berkeley from 1995-1999.

 In pro bono matters, Ms. Tabor has represented clients in immigration asylum proceedings.
 She is an active member of the Houston Bar Association, where she served as Co-Chair of the Communities in Schools Legal Internship Committee and as Chair of the Antitrust & Trade Regulation Section.
-She also serves on the Executive Committee of the Board of the Phi Beta Kappa Alumni Association of Greater Houston, which provides college scholarships to outstanding high school students.
+She also serves on the Advisory Board of the Phi Beta Kappa Alumni Association of Greater Houston, which provides college scholarships to outstanding high school students.

 FCRA Class Action: Represented plaintiffs in appeal of nationwide settlement on behalf of a class of an estimated 200 million consumers against LexisNexis.
 Plaintiffs alleged that LexisNexis’s Accurint for Collections database violated the Fair Credit Reporting Act (“FCRA”) by selling private information bearing on creditworthiness without affording FCRA protections.
 Under the settlement, LexisNexis divided the Accurint for Collections database into two newly developed products.
 One product, “Collections Decisioning,” will be treated as falling within FCRA’s “consumer report” definition, entitling consumers to full FCRA protections, including the right to a free copy of their report, the right to dispute and correct errors in the database, and the right to sue if LexisNexis fails to maintain reasonable procedures to ensure maximum possible accuracy of the information.
 The other product, “Contact & Locate,” which does not fall within the ambit of the FCRA, will nonetheless provide consumers with FCRA-like rights, such as the right to obtain a free copy of their Contact & Locate reports once per year and the right to submit clarifying information for phone numbers and addresses provided in Contact & Locate reports.
 In addition, consumers who contacted LexisNexis to request a copy or dispute the accuracy of their Accurint reports will receive payments of approximately $300, without any requirement to file a claim.
 The Fourth Circuit affirmed the district court’s approval of the Settlement in Berry v.
 Schulman, 807 F.3d 600 (4th Cir.
 2015), cert. denied sub nom.
 Schulman v.
 LexisNexis Risk & Info.
 Analytics Grp., Inc. (U.S. Oct.
 3, 2016).